 LANSING, Mich. – As the summer months approach, the Michigan Department of Health and Human Services (MDHHS) is issuing its annual recommendation that Michiganders should avoid contact with the foam they may see on Michigan water bodies such as lakes, rivers, and streams.
-Many people ask what causes foam on lake water, one possibility may give you pause before you take a swim this summer
+Many people ask what causes foam on lakes, one possibility may give you pause before you take a swim this summer

 What Causes Foam on Lake Water?